 Like so many other cat behaviors, we still don’t know the exact reason why cats knead.
 This behavior is ingrained in all cats, and it’s possible that kneading serves a number of purposes.
-Below are a few potential reasons behind your cat’s enjoyment of kneading.
+Below four potential reasons behind your cat enjoys kneading so much.

 Cats may knead to show that they are content.
 Cats clearly enjoy kneading, and it may be that the rhythmic repetition of the behavior actually soothes the cat.
 Kneading typically shows that the cat is happy and content, and your cat may knead you when he’s enjoying your company.